aidyp/adp/unlisted/passwords.md

 ### cracking passwords

 Password cracking is a popular field in computing because (1) it can make you a lot of money and (2) it's interesting.
-The basics are as follows: someone steals a list of hashed passwords, and tries to guess them on their computer
+The basics are, someone steals a list of hashed passwords and then tries to guess them on their computer.
+To give you a taste of what this looks like, we're going to crack a set of password hashes.
+The list is fictional, it came from a password cracking competition, but it's not dissimilar to one in the wild.
-// TO DO

 This section (may be moved) explores how password hashes are cracked.
 Will use some examples from (https://www.tunnelsup.com/getting-started-cracking-password-hashes/), john the ripper, hashcat etc. Just give the reader an idea of what the benchmarks are.